ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 http://localhost:8080/databases/[db_name]streams/queries?query=[query]
 {CODE-BLOCK/}

-Inorder to include only specific properties in the CSV output you can use the `field` parameter like so:
+In order to include only specific properties in the CSV output you can use the `field` parameter like so:

 {CODE-BLOCK:plain}
 http://localhost:8080/databases/[db_name]/streams/queries?query=[query]&field=[field-1]&field=[field-2]...&field=[field-N]
 {CODE-BLOCK/}

 ## Example

+Firstly lets create a database, Northwind, and import the [sample data](..\..\studio\database\tasks\create-sample-data.markdown) into it.
-Let's query the product collection include the category document and project some of its properties using the below RQL
+Now let's query the product collection include the category document and project some of its properties using the below RQL

 {CODE-BLOCK:plain}
 from Products as p